zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

      In this case, check that the ZWESISTC started task is running.
 If not, start it.
 Also, search the log for problems, such as statements indicating that the server was unable to find the load module.

    - If the problem cannot be easily fixed (such as the ZWESISTC task not running), then it is likely that the cross memory server is not running.
-To check whether the cross memory is running check the started task `ZWESISTC` is active.
+To check whether the cross memory is running, check that the started task `ZWESISTC` is active.

-   - If this is the first time you have setup Zowe it is possible that cross memory server configuration did not complete successfully.
+   - If this is the first time you set up Zowe, it is possible that the cross memory server configuration did not complete successfully.
 To set up and configure the cross memory server, follow steps as described in the topic [Installing and configuring the Zowe cross memory server (ZWESISTC)](../../user-guide/configure-xmem-server.md).

    - If there is an authorization problem, the message might include `Permission Denied`.
 For example: